Why a Spinet piano is different than Upright Pianos

 Why are spinets different than uprights?

-Spinet pianos are technically and reluctantly categorized as upright pianos, in spite of that, due to their inherent limitations they are designated colloquially as ‘spinets,’ not as ‘upright pianos.’
+Spinet pianos are technically and reluctantly categorized as upright pianos, in spite of that, due to their inherent limitations they are colloquially referred to as ‘spinets,’ not as ‘upright pianos.’

-These antiquated pianos have a smaller size in all ways imaginable, which negatively impact the playability and overall sound of these types of pianos.
+These antiquated pianos have a smaller size in all ways imaginable.
+Compressing the design of a piano into such a small space negatively impacts the playability and overall sound for these types of pianos.

-Frequently, these pianos are rediscovered in American homes and offered as a "Piano that just needs a tuning" to any takers willing to give it a new home on the condition of hauling the heavy freight.
+Frequently, these pianos are rediscovered in old American homes and suggested as a "Piano that just needs a tuning" to any takers willing to give it a new home (often at the cost of hauling the heavy freight).

-While giving away or receiving a Spinet Piano may seem like a great option, compact pianos like these repeatedly act to imbue a disinterest in playing piano for beginners and hobby players alike because these cheap pianos are a real nonstarter.
+While donating (or receiving) a Spinet Piano may seem like a great option for beginners, compact pianos like these repeatedly imbue a disinterest for piano beginners and hobby players alike.
+The truth is that these cheap pianos are a real non-starter.

-Furthermore, donations of Spinet Pianos is an exercise in naivety because the donor and recipient may unconsciously assume that a 'Spinet' and 'Upright Pianos' are indistinguishable at best, while in reality the donor off-loads a costly "lemon" to unwitting underprivileged persons.
+Furthermore, donations of Spinet Pianos is an exercise in naivety because the donor and recipient may unconsciously assume that 'Spinet' and 'Upright Pianos' are indistinguishable at best, while in reality the donor off-loads a costly "lemon" to unwitting, underprivileged persons.

-Seriously, any higher quality models will do more to advance genuine learning and inspire future professional musicians than a dropped action Spinet.
+Seriously, any high-quality piano model will do more to foster a genuine learning experience and inspire future professional musicians than a dropped action Spinet.

-Any candid piano teacher will tell you that it is necessary for students to have an acceptable instrument to learn on, and Spinets are decidedly unacceptable for piano students in piano lessons.
+Any candid piano teacher will tell you that it's necessary for students to have an acceptable instrument to learn on, and Spinets are decidedly unacceptable for piano students in piano lessons.

 Prevailing upright pianos are far superior in many regards and suitable for learning and playing piano excellently.

-For a complete delineation, below are distinctive qualities specific to Spinets as opposed to Upright Pianos.
+Listed below are distinctive qualities specific to Spinets (small size), as opposed to Upright Pianos (full size).

 Do Spinets sound different?